clixx-io/kayeiot/README.md

 * Produces an animation of a project working.

 * Platform independent Qt and runs on Windows, Mac and Linux.

+* Registered in the Hackaday 2018 Challenge: https://hackaday.io/project/159288-kayeiot-cad-for-hacking-and-iot

 Kayeiot is fast and written in C++.
 It has been written as an Open-Source tool to make designing and documenting IoT systems easier.